Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Itinerary 3: Pilgrimage & Forest

 • Day 1: Drive to Srisailam.
-Visit the Mallikarjuna Temple and soak in the spiritual vibes.
+Explore the forest all around.
 Stay overnight nearby.

 • Day 2: Explore the Nallamala Forest and walk along the trails or take the ropeway for spectacular views.
 Return to Hyderabad by evening.

-Tip: Dress modestly for the temple visit and carry water for forest walks.
+Tip: Carry water for forest walks.
 The ropeway is especially fun for photography enthusiasts.

 • Day 1: Head to Gandikota Canyon for breathtaking views and explore the Belum Caves for a unique underground adventure.